Proposed Saraji East Mining Lease Project

 Environmental Protection Act 1994 (Queensland)

 On 24 May 2013, BMA applied for a new site-specific environmental authority (EA) for coal mining with the department.
-On 25 June 2013, the department issued a Notice of Information Request for the EA application, requiring an assessment by environmental impact statement (EIS).
+On 25 June 2013, the department issued a Notice of Information Request for the EA application, requiring an assessment by environmental impact statement (EIS) under Environmental Protection Act 1994.

 Environment Protection and Biodiversity Conservation Act 1999 (Commonwealth)

-The proposed project was referred on 5 October 2016 to the Australian Government Department of the Environment and Energy (EPBC 2016/7791).
+On 5 October 2016, the proposed project was referred to the Australian Government Department of the Environment and Energy (EPBC 2016/7791).
 On 18 November 2016, the Department of the Environment and Energy determined the proposed project to be a controlled action under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

 The controlling provisions are sections 18 and 18A (listed threatened species and communities) and 24D and 24E (a water resource, in relation to coal seam gas development and large coal mining development).